Email SDK: Convert, Open, View, Archive EML & MSG Files

-EML is a shortened version for the word email.
+EML is a shortened version of the word email.
 It is the standard format used by Microsoft Outlook Express, Thunderbird, and Windows Live Mail.

 EML files are usually simple text files and can be opened in Notepad or a web browser, either by changing the extension from eml to txt or HTML, or by changing the file association to Notepad.